Your browser does not support JavaScript.

 Credit Reports

-A soft inquiry is a credit-file review that is not treated like a full new-credit application pull.
+Soft inquiry means a credit-file review that is not treated like a full new-credit application pull.

 Read more about Soft Inquiry.